-It is my pleasure to write this letter of support for your 21st Century grant serving Orlo Vista Elementary students who attend the afterschool program at Universal Orlando Boys & Girls Club.
-Our school commits to providing i-Ready Diagnostic Reports, report card & test grades, behavioral reports/discipline referral and other requested data intended to increase academic and social-emotional outcomes for the students allocated to the grant.
-This program will allow for Tier III interventions and increase academic achievement for underperforming students from our school.
-Universal Orlando Branch will provide a point of contact to provide better support to ESE students, struggling learners, and the school at large in various capacities, collaborating closely with their teachers and faculty to ensure school work is completed, that IEPs are understood, and that arising educational needs are addressed.
+I am pleased to write this letter of support for your 21st Century grant serving Pine Hills Elementary students who will attend the afterschool program at the Walt Disney World Clubhouse Boys & Girls Club.

+Our school is committed to providing i-Ready Diagnostic Reports, report cards/test grades, behavioral reports/discipline referrals, and other requested data intended to increase academic and social-emotional outcomes for the students allocated to the grant.
+This program will allow for Tier III interventions and improve academic achievement for underperforming students from our school.
+Pine Hills Elementary will specify a point of contact to provide better support to ESE students, struggling learners, and the school in various capacities, collaborating closely with their teachers and faculty to ensure schoolwork is completed and that IEPs are understood arising educational needs are addressed.

-21st Century Programs support the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high- poverty schools, can find the academic and personal supports they need to succeed.
-The program helps students meet state and local standards in core academic subjects, specifically ELA/Reading and Math, as well as a broad array of enrichment activities that can complement their regular school-day learning; offering literacy and other educational services to participating children's families.
+21st Century Programs support the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high-poverty schools, so they can find the academic and personal supports they need to succeed.
+The program helps students meet state and local standards in core academic subjects, specifically ELA/Writing and Math, as well as a broad array of enrichment activities that can complement their regular school-day learning, offering literacy and other educational services to participating children's families.

 In conclusion, I fully support the efforts of BGCCF as they seek external funding to support a program targeting the needs of our students.
-Any program that can help our students meet academic standards, as well as provide life-changing personal development opportunities, during afterschool hours and school calendar break days will benefit our students, campus and the community at large.
+Any program that can help our students meet academic standards and provide life-changing personal development opportunities during afterschool hours and school calendar break days will benefit our students, campus, and the community at large.